 The DNR administers groundwater appropriation permits for all users who withdraw more than 10,000 gallons of water per day or one million gallons per year.
 SWCDs, counties, and municipalities cooperate with the state and are offered the opportunity to comment on landowners' permit applications.
+Water use that is over 10,000 gallons a day or 1 million a year will require a DNR Water Appropriation Permit, including surface waters.

-• Regulations: Minnesota Statute 103G for appropriation; 103H, 1989 Groundwater Act
+Regulations: Minnesota Statute 103G for appropriation; 103H, 1989 Groundwater Act